 If your widget is not displaying, try:

 Clearing your cache.
 The most common issue for widgets not displaying on WordPress websites is because of caching or conflicts with the caching plugin.
 If your WordPress blog uses caching plugins, you may have to clear your cache to ensure the script is added to your site.
-If you are still unable to see the plugin, we recommend disabling your caching plugin for some time to rule that out as an issue.
+If you cannot see the plugin, we recommend disabling your caching plugin for some time to rule that out as an issue.
 Remember that depending on where your WordPress website is hosted, you may also have caching enabled on the domain level.

 Verify domain manually: Click on the Website domains button inside the widget and ensure all domains - and subdomains like staging.example.com - are whitelisted.